dushanka-dev/martial-arts-academy/README.md

 # Depolyment

-The website was deployed from GIThub pages.
+The website was deployed in GitHub pages.
 The steps to deploy the site:

 * Visit [Martial Arts Academy GitHub repo](https://github.com/dushanka-dev/martial-arts-academy)
 * Go to settings page.